robMolloy/deploying-a-react-app-guide/README.md

   https://your.domain.com/at/some/path
 ```

-- Edit the 'package.json' file in the app root so that the value of scripts is;
+- Edit the 'package.json' file in the app root so that the value of 'scripts' is;

 ```
   "scripts": {

     "predeploy": "npm run build",
     "deploy": "gh-pages -d build",

     "start": "react-scripts start",
     "build": "react-scripts build",
     "test": "react-scripts test",